SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+- Added relevant information when displaying offers and bookings in list
+- Added a popup alert to notify users that they cannot book their own offer
+- Fixed: Local date and time now displayed when trying to book

 15 May 2017:
 - Destination address now show on map annotation
 - Added custom address name for user to input